instrumentisto/medea/crates/control-api-mock/README.md

-Medea's control API mock server
+Medea's Control API mock server
 ===============================

 This app supposed to be used for E2E tests and for debugging purposes of [Medea]'s [Control API].